 Date Cake with Toffee Sauce (Kate Zuckerman’s “The Sweet Life”)

 Yesterday afternoon I tried out a recipe from Kate Zuckerman’s fantastic book The Sweet Life: Desserts from Chantrelle.
 I couldn’t recommend the book more enthusiastically.
-I picked it up on a whim at Green Apple in my neighborhood and I’ve since bookmarked a good dozen recipes I’m dying to try out.
+I picked it up on a whim and I’ve since bookmarked a good dozen recipes I’m dying to try out.

 The book is beautifully designed and laid out by the Empire Design Studio.
 The recipes and instructions are thorough and Zuckerman covers a variety of desserts, from cakes and tarts to souffles and syrups.
 She also provides a great deal of information on baking and pastry making techniques, offers suggestions for modifying recipes, and indicates exactly what type of kitchen equipment you’ll need for each recipe.
 Her enthusiasm for her craft comes through the pages, and the book is brimming with clever recipes like Basil Ice Cream or Goat Cheese Cake with Hazelnut Brittle.

 I decided to go with the Date Cake with Toffee Sauce.
 The recipes require very little prep work.
 The rich flavor of Medjool dates and spices is balanced nicely with espresso and brandy in the cake, while the toffee syrup (also with brandy) is so gooey and delicious that I want to pour it on absolutely everything.
 Both recipes are available on Cookstr, so rather than duplicate efforts please refer to the links below.